Marlon Brando: 1961–1971: Established actor

-Box office decline: 1963–1971

 Distracted by his personal life and becoming disillusioned with his career, Brando began to view acting as a means to a financial end.
 Critics protested when he started accepting roles in films many perceived as being beneath his talent, or criticized him for failing to live up to the better roles.
 Previously only signing short-term deals with film studios, in 1961 Brando uncharacteristically signed a five-picture deal with Universal Studios that would haunt him for the rest of the decade.
 The Ugly American (1963) was the first of these films.
 Based on the 1958 novel of the same title that Pennebaker had optioned, the film, which featured Brando's sister Jocelyn, was rated fairly positively but died at the box office.
 Brando was nominated for a Golden Globe for his performance.
 All of Brando's other Universal films during this period, including Bedtime Story (1964), The Appaloosa (1966), A Countess from Hong Kong (1967) and The Night of the Following Day (1969), were also critical and commercial flops.
 Countess in particular was a disappointment for Brando, who had looked forward to working with one of his heroes, director Charlie Chaplin.
 The experience turned out to be an unhappy one; Brando was horrified at Chaplin's didactic style of direction and his authoritarian approach.
 Brando had also appeared in the spy thriller Morituri in 1965; that, too, failed to attract an audience.